Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
+It also implements role-based access control by using Azure AD App Roles: in the sample, a dashboard component allowing to see the tasks assigned to any user is only accessible by users under the **TenantAdmin** role.

 ### Scenario

 - TodoListSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user.
-- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user.
+- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the TodoListAPI.
-- The access token is then used to authorize the call to the TodoListAPI.
+- The access token is then used by the TodoListAPI to authorize the user.
 - TodoListAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.

 ![Topology](../Misc/topology.png)